 In my cistern, I have a plastic lock nut that connects the Fill Valve to the Lift Arm.
 Yours will probably have something similar:

-Make sure that you slowly and carefully unscrew this lock nut.
+Make sure that you unscrew this lock nut slowly and carefully.
 You do not want the washer or the button to fall into the cistern.